160 Google Ranking Factors (Why Your Website is Dying)

 #59.
 Number of Internal Links

-If many internal links are pointing to a particular page, it’s showing significance better than other pages.
+If many internal links are pointing towards a particular page, it’s showing significance better than other pages.

 #60.
 Too Many Outbound Links